 For those of you that want to learn what is going on in politics, we're following up our article on the 6 best political podcasts from before the candidates were chosen with 4 new podcasts that will prepare you for the election.
 We give you permission to turn off your TV, put down the remote, grab a beverage and set aside some time to get educated before the elections.

-Podcasts informative and fun, which explains why 34% of Millennials regularly listen to at least one podcast.
+Podcasts informative and fun.
 No matter which side of the political table you're on, these podcasts will enlighten, entertain, and enrich your knowledge about the Republicans, Democrats, and significant world events that affect us all.

 (If you’re a newbie podcast listener, we’ve got a guide to get your training wheels off and turn you into a solid podcast listener.)